Nico281102/ShelfScout-PX4-ROS2-Digital-Twin/docs/uxrce_dds_px4_ros_bridge.md

 In other words: building a MAVSDK backend would mean re-implementing a middleware that DDS already gives us “for free”, with better scalability and less maintenance.

-## Additional notes: DDS typing, sensor streaming, and high-frequency telemetry
+### Additional notes: DDS typing, sensor streaming, and high-frequency telemetry

-DDS/ROS 2 enforces strong typing: every topic has an IDL-defined message type with generated (de)serializers, so `/fmu/out/vehicle_local_position`, `/fmu/out/vehicle_status`, `/fmu/out/battery_status`, and all `/fmu/in/*` commands keep the same structure across PX4, the Micro XRCE Agent, and every ROS 2 node.
-In a multi-process system (mission runner, metrics, inspection, GUI, …) this guarantees compatibility and prevents silent runtime mismatches.

-PX4’s uXRCE-DDS client + Micro XRCE Agent are tuned for high-rate telemetry.
-They use compact CDR + UDP, statically allocated PX4 buffers, and `BEST_EFFORT` QoS so PX4 can publish at 100–400 Hz without unbounded queues.
-Samples are simply dropped when a subscriber lags, which is the desired behavior in a real-time control loop.

-MAVLink was never designed for sustained, high-bandwidth sensor streams (depth images, raw/high-res frames, multi-camera rigs).
-Its image transports rely on JPEG fragments or vendor extensions, making pipelines brittle and incompatible across simulators/hardware.
-ROS 2 instead offers native `sensor_msgs/Image` + `CameraInfo`, zero-copy-friendly paths, and close integration with Gazebo/Ignition camera plugins, so the perception stack stays stable even when you swap hardware or simulators.
+**DDS is strongly typed**

+ROS 2/DDS enforces strong typing: every topic has a fixed, IDL-defined message type.
+This guarantees:

+- code-generated serializers and deserializers
+- unambiguous message structure
+- automatic incompatibility detection between publishers and subscribers

+Because PX4 exposes uORB messages as DDS topics, strong typing ensures that the structure of vehicle_local_position, vehicle_status, battery_status, and all /fmu/in/* command topics remains consistent across PX4, the Micro XRCE-DDS agent, and all ROS 2 nodes.
+This is essential in a multi-process system: mission runner, metrics, inspection, and GUI nodes can all subscribe to the same topics safely without risking runtime mismatches or silent failures.

+**High-frequency telemetry with low overhead**

+The PX4 uXRCE-DDS client and the Micro XRCE Agent are optimized for real-time telemetry and typically use:

+- compact CDR serialization
+- UDP transport
+- statically allocated buffers on the PX4 side
+- BEST_EFFORT QoS for high-rate data streams

+This configuration allows PX4 to publish telemetry at 100–400 Hz with minimal CPU overhead and without unbounded message queues.
+BEST_EFFORT ensures that PX4 never accumulates stale data: if a subscriber cannot keep up, samples are simply dropped, which is the correct behavior in a real-time control system.

+**Why cameras work better in ROS 2 than in MAVLink**

+MAVLink is a vehicle control and telemetry protocol; it is not designed for high-bandwidth sensor streaming.
+While image transport over MAVLink exists, it is not suitable for sustained transmission of:

+- depth images
+- raw or high-resolution frames
+- real-time machine vision pipelines
+- multi-camera setups
+MAVLink does not define a native image message type, so implementations either tunnel JPEG fragments or rely on vendor-specific extensions.
+As a result, camera pipelines over MAVLink are brittle, bandwidth-limited, and incompatible across simulators and hardware.
+ROS 2 instead provides native message types (sensor_msgs/Image, CameraInfo), efficient memory handling (including zero-copy-capable paths), and direct integration with Gazebo/Ignition camera plugins and vision frameworks.
+The perception pipeline remains unchanged even if the underlying camera hardware or simulator changes, as long as a ROS 2 driver is available — a level of modularity that MAVLink does not provide.

 ## Bridge Lifecycle
 1. `scripts/launch_px4_gazebo_multi.sh` starts PX4 with the uXRCE-DDS client enabled so PX4 opens XRCE sessions toward the agent.